 The 'Kawamura' Detachment, commanded by Major General Saburo Kawamura and based on the 41st Regiment, landed unopposed at Iloilo and Capiz, at both ends of the cross-island road, on 16 April.
 Two days later another small force landed at San Jose de Buenavista on the lower end of the western coast.
 After several engagements, the Philippine forces fell back largely intact to the mountains and were well prepared to conduct a guerrilla war, but the Japanese controlled the roads and key towns, and declared the island secure on 20 April.

-The islands of Leyte and Samar were still held by a 2,500-man US and Filipino force, Negros was held by 3,000 men, and there were 1,000 men on Bohol, but the Japanese were unconcerned with these small forces, reckoning that they could be reduced at a later data should this pro necessary.
+The islands of Leyte and Samar were still held by a 2,500-man US and Filipino force, Negros was held by 3,000 men, and there were 1,000 men on Bohol, but the Japanese were unconcerned with these small forces, reckoning that they could be reduced at a later date should this prove necessary.
 All of the island defence forces were prepared for sustained guerrilla operations.